jaymasl/duckdb-database-work/README.md

-These are my projects using solely duckdb to create, manipulate, and query databases.

-movies-database:
+# Projects Utilizing DuckDB for Database Management

+## 1. Movies Database
-a basic process to create and query a database with a single table.
+- **Description**: A straightforward process to create and query a database containing a single table.

-aggregate-warehouse-database:
+## 2. Aggregate Warehouse Database
+- **Description**: This project processes two CSV files to create a database with two tables.
+- **Files**:
-takes two .csv files and creates a database with two tables. create-database.py creates the database with two tables, Orders.csv and Warehouse.csv. query-main.py joins by warehouse_id and formats list of the warehouses and their orders.
+  - `create-database.py`: Creates the database with two tables, `Orders` and `Warehouse`.
+  - `query-main.py`: Joins the tables by `warehouse_id` and formats a list of warehouses along with their corresponding orders.

-national-store-chain
+## 3. National Store Chain
-takes three .csv files and creates a database with three tables. create-database.py creates the database with three tables, Inventory.csv, Products.csv, and Sales.csv. query-top-ten.py returns a formatted table with stores, their best selling product, and profit.
+- **Description**: This project takes three CSV files to create a database with three tables.
+- **Files**:
+  - `create-database.py`: Creates the database with three tables: `Inventory`, `Products`, and `Sales`.
+  - `query-top-ten.py`: Returns a formatted table displaying stores, their best-selling products, and associated profits.